 About Capt.
 Jerry Yellin

-Captain (Retired) Jerry Yellin is an Army Air Corps veteran who served in WWII between 1941 and 1945.
+Captain Jerry Yellin served in WWII between 1941 and 1945 as an Army Air Corps veteran who

 Yellin enlisted two months after the bombing of Pearl Harbor on his 18th Birthday.
 After graduating from Luke Air Field as a fighter pilot in August of 1943, he spent the remainder of the war flying P-40, P- 47 and P-51 combat missions in the Pacific with the 78th Fighter Squadron.